COMMUNITY HEALTH AND LITERACY PROGRAM (CHLP)

 Button

-The Community Health and Literacy program is a home-based family-centered program that sends trained Deaf mentors to visit families who have Deaf, DeafBlind, and Hard of Hearing children for two-hour weekly sessions for 40 weeks during the school year to ensure they remain consistent with academic standards and build communcation skills.
+The Community Health and Literacy program is a home-based family-centered program that sends trained Deaf mentors to visit families who have Deaf, DeafBlind, and Hard of Hearing children for two-hour weekly sessions for 10 months during the school year to ensure they remain consistent with academic standards and build communcation skills.
 The program prepares the family by teaching American Sign Language (ASL) to the child and family members and implementing ASL into their daily learning environments.
 It is our goal to not only help families communicate, but build deep emotional bonds to combat the isolation that accompanies Deafness.

 Most importantly, the mentors teach the children and families how to bridge ASL to English while reading and writing.
 The families have educational access to: